 However, many say that Riverside is a dangerous part of the city.

-Southside Boulevard is best side of the city to start business, enjoy the beaches, explore all of the malls (and there are 3 or 4 of them), colleges, hospitals and entertainment scenes.
+Southside Boulevard is the best side of the city to start a business, enjoy the beaches, explore all of the malls (and there are 3 or 4 of them), colleges, hospitals, and entertainment scenes.